Culture reporting research: Introduction

-Most C-Suite and board members view culture as a critical strategic topic; in fact, 65% say culture is more important to performance than an organisation’s strategy or business model1.
+Most C-Suite and board members view culture as a critical strategic topic; in fact, 65% say culture is more important to performance than an organisation’s strategy or business model.
+(2018 PwC Culture survey).

 Other factors are driving a focus on culture as a business driver such as:

-• New FRC Corporate Governance Code requirements2 – companies are now required to report on culture, purpose and employee engagement and, specifically, how those things are driving and influencing decision-making.
+• New FRC Corporate Governance Code requirements mean companies are now required to report on culture, purpose and employee engagement and, specifically, how those things are driving and influencing decision-making.

 • Culture attracts talent – candidates evaluate an employer using culture as one of the many measures of whether they should join and thrive.

 • Culture drives engagement – creating a great place to work.
 Or not, if it’s not nurtured.